David Buirs | Leadership Expert

 From Expert to Leader

 Leadership starts where your comfort zone ends.
 It requires the courage to be seen, including the messy parts.
 If you find yourself constantly fighting off feedback, it might be time to look at the underlying patterns holding you back.
-This is what Personal Leadership is about, the foundation of true leadership.
+This is what Personal Leadership is about.
+The foundation of true leadership.

 No comment yet, add your voice below!